T-Hutton/thomashutton/README.md

 # Relevant Projects/Achievements:
 ```
-- Evolutionary Game Theoretic Emergent Behaviour in Stochastic Queuing Systems: A working paper with Vincent Knight and Geraint Palmer.
+- Evolutionary Game Theoretic Emergent Behaviour in Stochastic Queuing Systems: A working paper with Professor Vincent Knight and Dr Geraint Palmer.
 Presenting at Tomorrows Mathematician Today 2025.

 - Computing for Mathematics: Geometreg, a python library for investigating lattice geometry and combinatorial geometry.